 08 of 20

 Hiland Movie Theater

 The Hiland Theater showed feature movies from the time it opened in 1950 until it closed as a movie house in 1995.
-There were 1,188 seats in a stadium seating plan, and a car park in the rears.
+There were 1,188 seats in a stadium seating plan and a car park in the rear.

 It then became a space for live performances.
 Joan Baez performed there.